-Student Empowerment
+Student empowerment

-The School ensures that children are informed and empowered about their rights, participate in decisions affecting them and are taken seriously.
+The School ensures children are informed and empowered about their rights, participate in decisions affecting them and their views and opinions about matters affecting them are taken seriously.

-The School is committed to ensuring a Program for Student Empowerment which details the strategies and actions implemented by the School to ensure that:
+The School is committed to the empowerment of all students and strives to ensure that:

-- (a) children are informed about all of their rights, including safety, information and participation; - (b) the importance of friendships is recognised and support from peers is encouraged, to help children feel safe and feel less isolated; - (c) staff and volunteers are attuned to signs of harm and facilitate child-friendly ways for children to express their views, participate in decision making and raise their concerns; - (d) the School's culture facilitates participation and is responsive to the input of children; - (e) there are opportunities for children to participate, and the School is responsive to their contributions to strengthen confidence and engagement; - (f) children (including boarding students) have access to sexual abuse prevention programs and relevant related information in an age-appropriate way.
+- children are informed about all of their rights, including in relation to safety, information and participation; - the importance of friendships is recognised and support from peers is encouraged, to help children feel safe and to experience a sense of belonging; - staff and volunteers are attuned to signs of harm and facilitate child-friendly ways for children to express their views, participate in decision making and raise their concerns; - the School's culture facilitates participation and is responsive to the input of children; - there are opportunities for children to participate, and the School is responsive to their contributions to strengthen confidence and engagement; - children (including boarding students) have access to sexual abuse prevention programs and relevant related information in an age-appropriate way.

-School Community Engagement
+School Community engagement